Nama ERP DocsNama ERP Docs

 ORDER BY columns

-How $FILTERS$ Works
+How /*AND-FILTERS*/ Works

 Query Rules

-4. For Table widgets, column names become the AG Grid column headers.
+6. For Table / EnhancedTable widgets, SQL column names become column field keys.

 Example